overextended/ox_inventory/docs/index.md

 ---
 title: Getting Started
 ---
-!!! danger
+!!! warning
-	**Not ready for production servers - this resource is still being developed**
+	**Documentation is still being improved - you may find some information lacking or missing.**

 	This resource is being designed with the intention of providing advanced functionality while remaining easy to use, however it is not recommended for beginners.
-	You must possess a basic understanding of coding and the ability to _read documentation_; otherwise you should not install this resource.
+	You must possess a basic understanding of coding and the ability to _read_; otherwise you should not install this resource.

 ## Dependencies